sanginovs/Depth-First-Search-Caveman-Game/README.md

 ## Running the program

 In order to run the program, you just need to run main.py file.
+You can run it from your IDE or terminal.
-From the terminal.
-Make sure you are inside this directory. python main.py
+Make sure you are inside this directory.
+In the terminal, type: python main.py
 ## Running the tests